 A calm adult man, regal and loyal, with an uncanny talent for social interactions and appearances.

 Reversed: Emotionally manipulative.
-Sometimes withdrawn, moody.
+Sometimes withdrawn, and moody.